 adopt-a-highway

-2022 Lions Club Scholarship Recipients
+2023 Lions Club SAM HOPPER Scholarship Recipients

 The Georgetown Lions award two scholarships each year to graduating seniors from Floyd Central High School.
 The scholarships are also available to home schooled seniors who from the Floyd Central area.
 The Lion’s Club moto is “We Serve,” therefore, the scholarship selection criteria focuses on community service.